 Could it be because there isn’t one?

 Jim Waters is president and CEO of the Bluegrass Institute for Public Policy Solutions, Kentucky’s free-market think tank.
-Reach him at firstname.lastname@example.org and on Twitter @bipps.
+He can be reached at email@example.com and @bipps on Twitter.